Staff

 Leonard Brown serves as project director of the Washington, DC Jazz in the Classroom series.
 He also serves as producer of the Institute’s annual international jazz competition.
 A graduate of Howard University, Brown majored in music administration and minored in violin performance and business administration.
 In addition to playing classical violin, he plays jazz saxophone and jazz guitar.
 Brown has performed at The John F. Kennedy Center for the Performing Arts, the U.S. Department of State, and in the orchestra of Broadway productions.
 He has provided strings for renowned artists including Denyce Graves, Isaac Hayes, Patti LaBelle, and Wynton Marsalis.

-Daniel Seeff is the program director of the Herbie Hancock Institute of Jazz Performance at The UCLA Herb Alpert School of Music.
+Daniel Seeff is the west coast director of the Herbie Hancock Institute of Jazz Performance at The UCLA Herb Alpert School of Music.
 He also directs the Institute’s Los Angeles public school outreach programming, including Jazz in the Classroom and BeBop to Hip-Hop, and serves as an associate producer of the Institute’s annual International Jazz Competition.
 Seeff coordinated the Institute’s summer jazz colony for six years and has produced dozens of Institute educational concerts in Los Angeles.
 He is the host and producer of the hip-hop and jazz radio show ExcursionsRadio on KJazz in Los Angeles.
 Seeff is also a bassist and guitarist who has toured internationally and performed on many major label albums with artists such as Eminem, Jay-Z, Drake, Kendrick Lamar, and Cypress Hill.
 He co-wrote and played bass on the number 6 Billboard hit song “The Man” by Aloe Blacc and wrote music for and played on Grammy-nominated albums by Anderson .Paak, Ledisi, and the soundtrack to the Oscar-winning animated feature film Spider-Man: Into the Spider-Verse.

-Steve Murillo, Program Manager
+Steve Murillo, Program Director